madiforman/virtual_art_museum/docs/milestones.md

-Milestones:
+##Milestones

 Preliminary plan:
-    - Collect and preprocess large datasets containing images and artwork information from the MET and Europeana databases and them  - Compile them into a Pandas data frame
+    - Collect and preprocess large datasets containing images and artwork information from the MET and Europeana databases
+    - Compile them into a Pandas data frame
     - Develop a Streamlit app that retrieves and display the data as a virtual art museum
     - Add pop-up functionality and a favorites page with a download option